CarlTBarnes/Devuna-KwikSourceSearch/README.md

 ## Do2Class Cross Reference ##

 Screen capture of the Do2Clss XREF of the Main procedure with 46 routines.
 When the DO Routine occurs in the Procedure it appears as \*PROCEDURE\* in the Tree.
 In the right-side Caller/Callee list the \*PROCEDURE\* has been contracted because it is two pages long.
+You can double click (or right click) on these lines and view the complete source code surrounding the call to aid in understanding.

 ![Do2Class XREF](Do2ClassXREF.png)